tacoproz1/tacos-terminal-lyrics/README.md

 # lrc-tools

-[EVERY FILE IS VIBECODED IF THAT WASNT OBVIOUS ENOUGH,SORRY]
+[EVERY FILE IS VIBECODED IF THAT WASNT OBVIOUS ENOUGH,SORRY] ALSO THIS BUILD SUCKSSSS, in regards to the lyric accuracy (faster the spoken lyrics in song the more accurate the wlrc will be) also non mainstream songs occasionally dont get pulled cause they are simply not in lrclib there are of course tons of small other issues, which i will have fixed eventually

 Terminal lyrics visualizer with word-level sync.
 Displays song lyrics in large ASCII block letters in your terminal, synchronized to whatever is playing in